AyrtonRua/group1_project/README.md

 ## Usage :computer:

-Please refer to the documentation of each function run\_shiny, track\_twitter\_hashtag and getTopNAttractions, for further information on how to use each function.
+Please refer to the documentation of each function `run_shiny`, `track_twitter_hashtag` and `getTopNAttractions`, for further information on how to use each function.

 Nonetheless, please find bellow an example from each function: